-The Ministry in charge of livestock matters manages a number of middle level institutions including the Animal Health Industry Training Institutes (AHITIs), Dairy Training Institute (DTI), Meat Training Institute, Pastoral Training Institutes-(Narok and Griftu, Wajir), Leather Development Council and National Beekeeping Institute (NBI).
+The Ministry in charge of livestock matters established administratively a number of middle level institutions including the Animal Health Industry Training Institutes (AHITIs), Dairy Training Institute (DTI), Meat Training Institute, Pastoral Training Institutes- Narok and Livestock Training Institute (LTI) - (Griftu, Wajir), Leather Science Training Institute and National Beekeeping Institute (NBI).
 Over the years the institutions have not received adequate support to enable them offer quality training in the livestock value chain.
-In addition there is inadequate coordination mechanism for the various institutes.
+There're no specific legal provisions establishing and guiding the operations of these training institutions in addition to inadequate coordination mechanism for the various institutes.

 - i.
-Develop legal frameworks to provide for the coordination and autonomy of middle level public livestock training institutions - ii.
-Establish an institution to oversee overall training of livestock industry skills - iii.
-Support infrastructure and human capital development in the institutes to enable them offer quality training.
+Establish in law the livestock training institutions. - ii.
+Provide for the coordination, governance and autonomy of middle level public livestock training institutions - iii.
+Support infrastructure, logistics and human capital development in the institutes to enable them offer quality training.